Softening stance on Greece, Merkel rules out default

 “It’s an illusion to think we can align these three countries in one package,” a second senior German official said.
 “Things just don’t work that way in Europe.”

-Working in Merkel’s favor is the support of the main opposition party, the Social Democrats (SPD), for a softer stance on Greece.
+Working in Merkel’s favour is the support of the main opposition party, the Social Democrats (SPD), for a softer stance on Greece.

-Her SPD challenger in the 2013 election, Peer Steinbrueck, has come out in favor of giving Greece more time to make savings, reducing the domestic risks for Merkel of that course.
+Her SPD challenger in the 2013 election, Peer Steinbrueck, has come out in favour of giving Greece more time to make savings, reducing the domestic risks for Merkel of that course.

 There are also signs that doubters in her own coalition are prepared to go along if a divisive debate in the Bundestag can be avoided.
 Rainer Bruederle, leader of the Free Democrats (FDP) in parliament, said on Monday that there was a readiness within the government to give Greece another chance.